LoriTimmons/12--homework/README.md

   ## Description
   This projects is designed to help an organization keep track of their employees.
 With this application you can view and add employees, departments and roles.
 You can also update an current employee's roles.
   ## Installation
   To create this you need to work in the nodes modules and require the inquirer package, express, dotenv, console.table and mySQL12.
-Install
     ## Usage
-  Use this application to create an awesome README file. <br> Demonstration Video: [Watch the Demo](https://watch.screencastify.com/v/mfkoQsqXsNOPhgWrngmL)<br>
+  Use this application to organize your employees. <br> Demonstration Video: [Watch the Demo](https://watch.screencastify.com/v/mfkoQsqXsNOPhgWrngmL)<br>
   ![VS Image 1](./assets/images/SS1.png)